top of page

 Founder of the archery club Overton Black Arrows, 1975-Present, a Target, Field and 3D Archery Club.

-The following gives you a a brief archery history of Peter Turner, to detail all of his achievements and contributions to the world of archery, especially field archery, would mean writing a book, rather than writing an article for a webpage, even if it is quite lengthy!
+The following gives you a little of Peter Turner's history within the sport of archery.
+To detail all of his achievements and contributions to the archery community, especially field archery, would mean writing a book, rather than writing an article for a webpage, even if it's quite lengthy webpage article!

 In 1960 at just 15, Peter took a further education archery class in archery with the Overton Youth Club.